Useful information on installing a STARLINK satellite internet dish on a longer pole

 Using 3.5in saddles and 20x20 box section to clamp a 2in pole to a 3in square section 302W L5

 Fairly early on you need to decide the length of the pole (upon which you will install your Starlink) required to give you the necessary 100 degree clearance.
-Remember the Starlink's stub pole (approx 10 to 12") will be in addition to that height.
+Remember (for the MkI and MkII only) the Starlink's stub pole (approx 10 to 12") will be in addition to that height.
 You also need to ascertain how far out from the wall the pole needs to be in order to clear any fascia, this is the "stand off".
 The latter should include a 2 inch gap (or larger) to avoid any chance of the pole banging against the fascia and to facilitate any future maintenance of the latter.
 We recommend you get up there and check exactly what stand off you need before ordering your bracket (or kit) !

 Will the install be on the wall or the chimney (as different brackets should be used for each) ?